-This course is designed to provide an adequate overview of the field of Marketing from a managerial standpoint, along with the fundamental concepts which will be systematically presented and related to their real life applications for those who follow Jesus.
-Examples, cases studies will be liberally used to highlight the most relevant issues.
-The basic objective is to help executives and managers develop relevant marketing skills and philosophies and to examine the trends and applicable techniques in the area of marketing management.
-This course should enhance a better understanding of marketing problems, the setting in which marketing decisions are made, the tools available to facilitate these decisions, and the impact of the decisions for the firm and the "larger marketplace."
+This course is designed to provide an adequate overview of the field of Marketing from a managerial standpoint, along with the fundamental concepts which will be systematically presented and related to their real life applications.
+Case studies will be liberally used to highlight the most relevant issues to enhance a better understanding of marketing problems, the setting in which marketing decisions are made, the tools available to facilitate these decisions, and the impact of the decisions for the firm and the larger marketplace.